potiuk/airflow/BREEZE.rst

         in order to modify build behaviour.

         You can also pass '--production-image' flag to build production image rather than CI image.

+        For DockerHub pull --dockerhub-user and --dockerhub-repo flags can be used to specify the repository to pull from.
+For GitHub repository, the --github-repository flag can be used for the same purpose.
+You can also use --github-image-id <COMMIT_SHA>|<RUN_ID> in case you want to pull the image with specific COMMIT_SHA tag or RUN_ID.

   Flags: